milanfilipek/webnode-entry-task/README.md

 ## Feedback on the Task

-- The task was clearly described and allowed me to showcase my approach and skills.
+- The task was clearly described.
 - I appreciated the requirement to keep a clean commit history, which encouraged incremental and disciplined work.
 - Time spent: approximately **~5 hours**
 - Overall, I found the task to be a good opportunity to demonstrate my abilities.